 A modification of PCIT, Integration of Working Models of Attachment into Parent-Child Interaction Therapy (IoWA-PCIT), was developed by Beth Troutman, PhD, clinical professor at the University of Iowa.
 IoWA-PCIT maintains the core defining features of PCIT while integrating findings from attachment theory research into the delivery of PCIT.

-The training and research program for parent-child interaction therapy (PCIT) at the University of Iowa strives to improve access to parent-child interaction therapy (PCIT).
-Our goal is for the families of young children exhibiting behavioral and emotional problems to be able to obtain effective interventions in their local communities.
+The training and research program for IoWA-PCIT at the University of Iowa strives to improve access to an effective, evidence-based approach that promotes healthy parent-child interactions while improving emotional and behavioral regulation.
+Our goal is for the families of young children exhibiting behavioral and emotional problems to receive IoWA-PCIT in their local community.